PgBiel/elembic/docs/book/src/README.md

 Not only does Elembic support **using and combining Typst-native types** (e.g. a field can take `e.types.union(int, stroke)` to support integers or strokes), but it also supports **declaring your own custom, nominal types**.
 They are represented as dictionaries, but **are strongly-typed,** such that a dictionary with the same fields won't cast to your custom type and vice-versa by default (unless you specify otherwise).
 For example, a data type representing a `person` won't cast to another type `owner` even if they share the same fields.

 Custom types optionally support **arbitrary casting from other types.** For example, you may allow automatic casts from integers and floats to your custom type.
 This is mostly useful when creating "ad-hoc" types for certain elements with fully customized behavior.
 You can read more in the ["Custom types" chapter](./types/custom-types/.).

+## License

+Elembic is licensed under MIT or Apache-2.0, at your option.